arcadiapage/arcadiapage.github.io/_posts/2026-07-18-gentle-things-to-read-when-feeling-burned-out.md

 I’ve written a lot about burnout recovery in my books and blog posts over the years because moving in and out of burnout has been an ongoing theme in my life.
 So here I’m sharing a list of gentle things to read from this blog and my books when you’re burned out.

-And just incase you're wondering if what you are feeling counts as burnout, I want to hightlight that burnout is what happens when you are beyond tired.
+And just in case you're wondering if what you are feeling counts as burnout, I want to highlight that burnout is what happens when you are beyond tired.

 You’re exhausted, anxious, maybe even a bit depressed.
 When I look back on my [past moments of burnout](https://arcadiapage.com/aboutme/), what really stands out is how lost and pressured I felt.